OrangePass/csc309review/APRIL2015.md

 Never sacrifice good writing for SEO.
 The best pages are written for the user, not for the search engine.

-2.Update your content regularly
+2 Update your content regularly

 You’ve probably noticed that we feel pretty strongly about content.
 Search engines do, too.
 Regularly updated content is viewed as one of the best indicators of a site’s relevancy, so be sure to keep it fresh.

-3.Metadata
+3. Metadata
 When designing your website, each page contains a space between the <head> tags to insert metadata, or information about the contents of your page.
 If you have a CMS site, the UMC web team will have pre-populated this data for you:

 Title Metadata